tomtx/torch-cpu-gpu-inspector/README.md

 ```

 ## Requirements
-Install the following packages in your Lua environment.
+Install the following packages for your Lua environment.
 * LuaJIT 2.1+
 * LuaSocket 3+
 * nn